The tip, the raid, the reveal: The takedown of al-Baghdadi

 He teed off with Major League Baseball Commissioner Rob Manfred, in town for the World Series, and Sens.
 Lindsey Graham and David Perdue.

 Trump got back to the White House at 4:18 p.m.
 By 5 p.m., he was in a suit in the Situation Room in the basement of the West Wing to monitor the raid.
+One official said they monitored the operation with real-time imagery, but Trump’s vivid description of al-Baghdadi’s final moments was based on conversations with military commanders.

 They named it after Kayla Mueller, an American humanitarian worker abused and killed by al-Baghdadi.

 The rest of Washington had its focus on Game 4 of the World Series about to get underway a few miles away at Nationals Park.